In this comprehensive Local SEO Marketing Guide, I’ll be covering my bulletproof local organic SEO plan for home service businesses (and contractors).

 This local SEO marketing guide is important because it provides powerful lead generation tips for your business.

-Goal: To help you understand what it will take to build an effective SEO campaign for
+Goal: To help you understand what it will take to build an effective SEO campaign for your service business.

 In addition, this guide will empower you to make the best decisions possible on behalf of your company when it comes to your SEO lead generation efforts.

 Here’s what I will be covering in this guide: